vvvv/The-Gray-Book/reference/hde/finders.md

 # Finders

-The development environment offers 3 different ways to find stuff quickly
+The development environment offers 2 different ways to find stuff quickly

-* Finder: looks for strings in the active patch
+* Finder: Searches for strings in the active patch
-* SymbolFinder: looks for documents, patches, operations, pads
+* SymbolFinder: Searches for documents, patches, operations, pads
-* Show All References: show all applications of a definition

 ## Finder
 Press <span class="keyseq"><kbd>Ctrl</kbd><kbd>F</kbd></span> in any patch to search for local occurrences of strings.
 Type a string and then use <span class="keyseq"><kbd>F3</kbd></span> or <span class="keyseq"><kbd>Enter</kbd></span> to navigate through the results.
 Press <span class="keyseq"><kbd>ESC</kbd></span> to hide the results again.